Dawn-o/Oauth-PHP/README.md

 5. **Check for Errors:**

    - Monitor your browser console and XAMPP's Apache error logs for any issues during the authentication process and resolve them as needed.

-#### Option 2: Using PHP Built-in Server (Easier Setup)

-For a quicker setup without needing XAMPP, you can use PHP’s built-in server:

-1. **Start the PHP Built-in Server:**

-   - Open your terminal or command prompt.
-   - Navigate to your project directory.
-   - Run the following command to start the server:

-     ```bash
-     php -S localhost:8000
-     ```

-2. **Access the Project:**

-   - Open your web browser and go to `http://localhost:8000` to view your project.

-3. **Verify OAuth Configuration:**

-   - Test the OAuth 2.0 authentication flow to ensure everything is set up correctly.

-4. **Check for Errors:**

    - Watch for any errors or issues in the browser console and terminal, and resolve them as needed.